xaca/talks/README.md

 # Talks

-My process to prepare a talk to an event :nerdy:
+My process to prepare a talk to an event :nerd_face: